TotalDwarf03/IS3S662-oracle-coursework/README.md

 ![SQL Developer Connection Screenshot](./assets/sqldeveloper-connection.png)

 Once connected, you can run SQL and PL/SQL code against the Oracle database.

+## Setting Up the Database

+After connecting to the database for the first time, you will need to create a new user/schema for the coursework.

+This is because the default SYS user is a privileged administrative user and it is best practice to avoid using it for application development.
+Additionally, there are lots of system tables which may clutter your view.

+To create a new user, a SQL script is provided in [`sql/user-setup/user.sql`](./sql/user-setup/user.sql).

+This will create a new user called `appuser` with password `password` and grant it administrative privileges.

+This will allow you to do anything with the database, without needing to use the SYS user or see the system tables.

 ## Stopping, Restarting and Removing the Container